 And if the converted person who practiced polygamy is residing in a country that considers polygamy illegal like the western countries, he should do all that he can to abide by the civil laws (Romans 13:1-7), while still providing for his wives and children.
 The Lord will not sanction any abandonment or neglecting of the marriage responsibilities of the husband toward his wives and children.

 While God presents monogamy as the ideal situation for a couple, there is no Bible command that states, “thou shalt not have more than one wife.”
-So, the newly converted person that has multiple wives can certainly be accepted in the church family, yet he can’t hold church leadership (1 Timothy 3:2, 12; Titus 1:6),
+Therefore, the newly converted person that has multiple wives can certainly be accepted in the church family, yet he can’t hold an office in church leadership (1 Timothy 3:2, 12; Titus 1:6),

 In His service,